 The department head, director, or supervisor will meet with the faculty member to discuss the written review and expectations for the coming year.
+During each annual performance evaluation, the Department Head should review the position description in consultation with the faculty member, and update or review where necessary.
 In some cases, there may be a need for more frequent meetings at the request of the department head/director/supervisor or faculty member.